 Making the switch

 The American Academy of Pediatrics recommends that toddlers begin using regular cups between 12 and 15 months of age, but it’s fairly common for a toddler to take a little longer than that to really get the hang of using a glass.
 If you and Baby haven’t gotten started yet, there’s no need to worry, just slowly start introducing regular cups whenever possible.
-If you’ve already started letting him take sips from your cup, or he has a smaller cup that he uses sometimes with your help, then you’re on the right track.
+If you’ve already started letting them take sips from your cup, or they have a smaller cup that they use sometimes with your help, then you’re on the right track.

 According to the AAP, children are developmentally ready to give up sippy cups by 2 to 3 years of age.
 When you’re ready to start to make the switch, make sure you choose a cup that has a wide base to cut down on spilling.
-You’ll want to keep the sippy cup around during these few weeks of training so the access to water is always there and he stays hydrated.
-Keep the cup out of reach at mealtime until he learns not to tip it over.
+You’ll want to keep the sippy cup around during these few weeks of training so the access to water is always there and they stay hydrated.
+Keep the cup out of reach at mealtime until they learn not to tip it over.
 Help pass it when it’s needed between bites and stay patient.

 Before you know it, Baby will be rocking the eating-and-drinking routine without much adult help like a champ.